mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 ---
 layout: post
-description: "This post is here to test jektex, a lightweight jekyll plugin for LaTeX rendering LaTeX."
+title: Hello World
 ---

 Hey there.
 Welcome.

-My name's [Miguel](/about.html).
-This is my little island on the internet. 🏝️
+I'm [Miguel](/about.html) and this is my little island on the internet. 🏝️

 You'll notice there're already some posts here.
-I stole them from my own linkedin account because I want them somewhere that actually makes sense.
+I stole them from my own [linkedin account](https://www.linkedin.com/in/mllamazares/) because I want them somewhere that actually makes sense.
 Linkedin is fine for some things, but it's not for thinking out loud.

 ### why